-Celebrated Swedish rock band H.E.A.T‘s returned to the UK earlier this year, touring nationwide with special guests Art Nation and Chez Kane, with their single ‘Disaster’ added to the A List on Planet Rock Radio and receiving airplay on rock radio stations all across Europe.
+Celebrated Swedish rock band H.E.A.T‘s returned to the UK earlier this year, touring nationwide with special guests Art Nation and Chez Kane, receiving airplay Europe wide for a recent batch of singles and looking set to do so again with ‘Running To You’.

-You can listen to the single here and check out the high-energy music video, directed by Patric Ullaeus (Europe, Arch Enemy, Children Of Bodom), here at RAMzine.
+You can listen to the single here and check out the video below.

-Welcome To The Future will be released in multiple formats: CD jewel case, black vinyl, limited edition neon orange vinyl, and digitally.
-It is available to order now by clicking here.
+It comes from their new album, Welcome To The Future that will will be released in multiple formats: CD jewel case, black vinyl, limited edition neon orange vinyl, and digitally on 25th April 25th via earMUSIC – It is available to order now by clicking here.

 Tracks featured on the vinyl A side are: ‘Disaster’, ‘Bad Time For Love’, ‘Running To You’, ‘Call My Name’, ‘In Disguise’ and ‘The End’, while the B side features ‘Rock Bottom’, ‘Children Of The Storm’, ‘Losing Game’, ‘Paradise Lost’, ‘Tear It Down (R.N.R.R.)’ and ‘We Will Not Forget’.